DroidTest/TimeMachine/README.md

 <img src="https://github.com/DroidTest/TimeMachine/blob/master/arch.jpg" width="600">
 </p>

 The figure above shows TimeMachine's architecture.
-The whole system runs in a docker container with the Ubuntu operating system.
+The whole system runs in the Ubuntu operating system.
 App under test is installed in an Android virtual machine.
 TimeMachine connects the virtual machine via ADB to test the app.
 Main Components are configured as followed:

-* Android SDK Version 25
+* Android SDK
 * Android-x86-7.1.r2
-* Virtualbox 5.1.38 or 5.0.18
-* Docker API v1.13 or above
-* Python 2.7.2
+* Python 2.7.17

 ## Todo ##
 Ubuntu version needs to be specified in the current setting, Ubuntu 18.04 for now. <br>
-Develop a module to dynamically identify versions of the operation system for image building.
 ## Setup ##
 The following is required to set up TimeMachine:
 * at least 100 GB hard drive